gilbertekalea/SportKick/README.md

 Lastly, I successfully implement different routes and logic on how to handle different Post requests methos.
 For example, Using Javascript; I used addEventListers to change the color of blogs where use had already bookmarked and using python I handled the the double counting of the bookmarked Blog.
 Each Blog has counts on how many times have been bookmarked by a user.
 Once a user clicks the blog, the data will be sent to the server and the Bookmark table will be updated according.
 Now, if a user clicks again same post; The program checks if the current user  have already liked the current post.
 This is done through query the database and validate it before updating the count.

 # Project Features
-### User authentication using Flask_login
+        User authentication using Flask_login
-### Bookmarking/Favourite
+        Bookmarking/Favourite
-### Account creation/login
+        Account creation/login
-### Information Access restriction --> Some features/pages can only be accessed by users who have created account and they're logged in.
+        Information Access restriction -> Some features/pages can only be accessed by users who have created account and they're logged in.
-### Customized Dashboard for User profile data --> Blogs created, Blogs bookmarked, Team registered,
- ### Email automation -> When a user registers for sport, or creates account, or just general emails etc.
+        Customized Dashboard for User profile data ->Blogs created, Blogs bookmarked, Team registered, Email automation -> When a user registers for sport, or creates account, or just general emails etc.

 # Non Technical Skills
 I applied what I learnt from my undergraduate program on system design and modeling to provide the most minimal and yet easy to understand flow chart and entity relational diagrams to average person.